distil-labs/distil-labs-examples/README.md

 ### Text classification: how to write a job description
-[This example](classification-how-to-write-job-description) demonstrates how to refine a job description for classification and then use it to train nand SLM.
-You can iterate over the job description until our chosen 'teacher' LLM can solve the test dataset well enough.
-If a large model can solve a problem, we can then distil the problem-solving ability of the larger model into a small model.
+[This example](classification-how-to-write-job-description) demonstrates how to fine-tune an accurate small language model (SLM) for text classification by refining the problem description.
+In the notebook, we iterate over the class descriptions until the large language (teacher) model can solve the test set and  then distil its problem-solving ability into a small model.

 ## Getting Started